 Outreach to members by telephone can also be helpful in assessing member health and care management needs, even before their claims have hit your system.

 Campaigns can also be developed to acquaint Medicare members with Medication Therapy Management (MTM) programs and can include scheduling appointments for those willing to participate.
 Another effective use of telephone campaigns is contacting members with diabetes, hypertension, or cholesterol who need medication adherence encouragement and assistance.

 SPH Analytics (SPHA) can help you develop short-term and long-term outreach campaign solutions delivering personalized messages via phone, mail, IVR or email.
 These services are delivered through our state-of-the-art call center and mail fulfillment facilities.

 Our call center engagement specialists understand that they are serving as an extension of your health plan.
 Working with you, our project team will monitor and discuss campaign results and member feedback.
 The health plan is able to respond to member concerns, initiate quality improvements, and continue to maintain a pulse on member attitudes and perceptions.

-A future blog will provide additional information about mail, IVR and email outreach campaigns.
+Part 2 of this blog series will provides additional information about mail, IVR and email outreach campaigns.

 We invite you to contact us for additional information or to assist with your member and patient outreach needs.